SJTU-YONGFU-RESEARCH-GRP/SPRSound/README.md

 # SPRSound: Open-Source SJTU Paediatric Respiratory Sound Database

 This repository contains the released respiratory sound database for IEEE BioCAS 2022 Grand Challenge on Respiratory Sound Classification.
-Please go to this link (http://1.117.17.41:9999/) for more information about the challenge.
+Please refer to this link (http://1.117.17.41:9999/) for more information about the challenge.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents